 - Chatbots.
 They are AI-powered software that simulates a human conversation.
 Chatbots can be used to provide customer support, answer questions, or promote products and services.

 - Help desk software.
 It helps you manage customer support requests.
-Help desk solutions can be used to track tickets, resolve issues, and provide self-service options to your customers.
+Help desk solutions can be used to track tickets, resolve issues, and provide customer self-service options.

 - Customer relationship management (CRM) software.
 This type of software helps you manage your customer relationships.
 It can be used to track sales, marketing, and customer service interactions.
 About 65% of new businesses implement CRM technology within the first 5 years.

 - Social media management (SMM) software.
-It’s useful for managing your social media accounts.
+It’s useful for managing all your social media accounts in one place.
 It can be used to track posts, monitor interactions, and respond to customers.

 The list of technologies used in online customer service runs quite long.
 Thankfully, you don’t need to implement them one by one or spend time connecting solutions developed by different providers.